vishwanathamkrishna/Online-Healthcare-Management-System/README.md

 ## Overview

-- To create the web application for the Healthcare Management system, first doctor and patient registration details were taken into considered.
+- To create the web application for the Healthcare Management system, first doctor and patient registration details were taken into consideration.
 There are number of hospitals which are currently have manual system which have more repetitive and laborious work and also error prone to computerize the same for quicker efficient results and customer satisfaction.
 This application will ease healthcare scenario.